rigou/luksman/README.md

 ```
 luksman -u name
 ```
-* the same command applies to all encrypted volumes, either located in a file container or in a disk partition
+this command applies to any encrypted volume, either located in a file container or in a disk partition

 <details><summary>click here to see an example</summary>